Abraham1011/degradr/paper/paper.md

 The main contribution of the package is the implementation of a health index to fuse signals from multiple inputs and predict the RUL with such an index.
 To our knowledge, there is currently no other package in R that provides this approach.

+There are existing packages in R that are widely used in reliability and survival analysis, such as survival[@Survival], which provides core tools for time-to-event analysis (e.g., Kaplan–Meier curves, Cox models, accelerated failure time models)
+, and SPREDA[@SPREDA], which implements advanced methods for reliability data with dynamic covariates, degradation models, and lifetime data with censoring.
+However, these packages do not focus on combining heterogeneous sensor data into a health index that can be directly integrated into degradation modeling for RUL prediction.

-The package is designed for engineers, statisticians, and researchers who work with degradation data in fields such as manufacturing, aerospace, and industrial maintenance.
-By combining health-index construction from multiple sensors with mixed-effects degradation models, **degradr** offers a general framework that is applicable across domains.
-Compared to existing tools [@Survival], [@SPREDA], it lowers the barrier for practitioners to implement advanced prognostics in R, with reproducible workflows, illustrative datasets (e.g., NASA C-MAPSS [@saxena2008] and real-world filter clogging data [@hagmeyer2021]), and visualization functions.
+By integrating health-index construction from multiple sensors with mixed-effects degradation models, **degradr** offers a complementary approach that broadens the toolbox available to practitioners.
+Its focus is on providing reproducible workflows, illustrative datasets (e.g., NASA C-MAPSS [@saxena2008] and real-world filter clogging data [@hagmeyer2021]), and visualization functions.
 Its availability on CRAN further guarantees that the software can be easily integrated into academic research, industrial projects, and teaching activities.

-# State of the field

 # Software description